 When you select an auction to look at, you will need to register for each new auction by clicking the “Register to Bid” button.
 It will ask you to enter your User Name and Password.
 The system will prompt you to do this if you attempt to make a bid without first registering for that particular auction, and if you are attempting to bid in the very last seconds, it most likely will mean you will not make the bid in time, so in that case, registering for the auction first is extremely important.

 BIDDING ISSUE NOTES:

 1. When placing a bid, please note that EVEN IF the bid is accepted, it does not necessarily mean you are now the high bidder.
 (Another bidder may have previously bid higher than your current bid, so he/she is the high bidder.)
-The system does not always inform you of this immediately.
-To verify that you are now the winning bidder, you will need to go back to the Catalog or to your list of bids and check.
+The box will turn green if you are the winning bidder or red if you are not the winning bidder.

 2. Please note that HiBid has designed the system such that the following can occur: If you are the winning bidder at $1,000, for example, because you placed the bid before another bidder placed that exact bid, and then you decide to raise your top bid in order to try to ensure remaining high bidder, the system will automatically raise you one bid increment to outbid the other bidder who also placed that $1,000 bid (as an example).
 Even though you were high bidder at $1,000 because you placed it first, the system raises you one increment to "outbid" the other person.
 HiBid does not consider this a flaw in their system, and since they in every other way meet our needs, we have decided to continue with them as our bidding platform despite this.
 By bidding with us, you agree to this method of accepting bids.